hero mobile pediatric

 Welcoming a new child into the world is one of the most exciting and challenging events an individual can experience.
 As parents, we hope for the best for our children’s health and development.
 When a baby is born with a physical or developmental condition, it can create a great deal of anxiety, particularly if surgery is needed.
-In these cases, working with an experienced, board-certified physician who is specialized in reconstructive cranial surgery can help ensure that your child receives the best possible care.
+In these cases, working with an experienced, board-certified physician who specializes in pediatric craniofacial reconstruction can help ensure that your child receives the best possible care.

-Dr. Morin is a board-certified plastic and reconstructive surgeon in New Jersey.
-As a specialist in cosmetic surgery of the head and face, Dr. Morin is aware of both the medical and aesthetic issues craniosynostosis can create.
-This is one of the reasons he specializes in cranial vault remodeling surgery in Hackensack, NJ to reshape the skull.
+Dr. Morin is a board-certified plastic and reconstructive surgeon in New Jersey with specialized training in craniofacial and pediatric plastic surgery.
+He completed a one-year fellowship at Miami Children’s Hospital, where he received advanced training in reconstructing children’s faces and skulls.
+This background allows him to provide expert care for children with craniosynostosis and other craniofacial conditions.
+Dr. Morin specializes in cranial vault remodeling surgery in Hackensack, NJ to reshape the skull and support healthy development.
 To learn more about working with Dr. Morin, contact his office and book a consultation today.

 Craniosynostosis is a congenital condition that affects the proper growth of a baby’s head, and occurs when the skull bones have fused together too early.
 If your infant has been diagnosed with craniosynostosis, cranial vault reconstruction surgery (also known as CVR surgery) will be needed in order to correct the condition.